ietf-wg-cellar/ebml-specification/specification.markdown

 Range        | 1
 Default      | 1
 Type         | Unsigned Integer
-Description  | The minimum EBML version a parser has to support to read this EBML Document.
+Description  | The minimum EBML version an EBML Reader has to support to read this EBML Document.

 Name         | EBMLMaxIDLength
 :------------|:---------------